Click column header to sort

 The Chief Engineer is responsible for the day-to-day operations of the engineering division.
 In the absence of the Director, the assistant will assume the administrative, financial and operating aspects of the hotel as they relate to engineering.

-The Executive Sous Chef is responsible for assisting in coordinating, supervising and directing all aspects of the hotel’s food production, while maintaining profitable F&B operations and high quality products and service levels.
-He/she is expected to provide training for all staff, meet corporate quality standards, establish and enforce food specifications, portion control, recipes and sanitation.
-The Executive Sous Chef is also responsible for controlling food and labor costs while maximizing guest satisfaction.
+The Sous Chef is responsible for ensuring that all meals coming from the kitchen are well prepared with regard to quality, consistency, eye appeal, taste and food cost.
+He/she is expected to provide training for all staff; meet corporate quality standards; and assist in establishing and enforcing food specifications, portion control, recipes and sanitation.
+The Sous Chef is also responsible for controlling food and labor costs while maximizing guest satisfaction.